7 Things You Need to Know About Habit Burger

 Their Burgers Are Better Than The Rest

-The one one thing that really helps Habit Burger stand out from other quick-service joints is its cooking method.
+The one thing that really helps Habit Burger stand out from other quick-service joints is its cooking method.
 They flame-grill their burgers, whereas many other chains cook theirs on griddles and doctor up fake

 grill marks with dyes in factories and add smoke-and-char flavors.
 Habit Burger doesn’t do any of that, which contributes to its tastiness—and, of course, helps to create a higher quality patty, too.